-

 Water requirements: Moderate

-Maintenance: Low; remove spent flower spikes and trim damaged foliage in early spring as needed
+Maintenance: Low; remove spent flower spikes and trim damaged foliage as needed

 Growing zone: USDA zones 6 to 9